 What is quality?

-Quality is not a program or a discipline.
-It does not end when you have achieved a goal.
-Quality needs to live in the organization as the Culture of Quality in which every person experience and understands the need for dedication to its values.
+Quality isn’t a program or a discipline.
+It doesn’t end when you’ve hit a goal.
+Quality must live in the organization as the Culture of Quality, one in which everyone understands its values and dedicates themselves to them.
 Quality is a continuous race to improvement with no finish line.

-Quality is about maximizing productivity and delighting customers while protecting our people and our resources from the harm that results from shoddy processes and careless oversight.
-Quality is an approach that should be the goal of every organization from business and manufacturing to healthcare, government, and not-for-profits.
+It means maximizing productivity and delighting customers, while also protecting our people and our resources from the harm caused by shoddy processes and careless oversight.
+Quality should be the goal of every organization — business and manufacturing, healthcare, government, and not‑for‑profits.
+It is both a perspective and an approach.
+It increases customer satisfaction, reduces cycle time and costs, and eliminates errors and rework by using tools such as Root Cause Analysis and Pareto Analysis.

 How to develop a culture of quality in an organization